Customization APIs

 The GUID is used to:

-• Include in subsequent batches to identify them as being part of the same overall batch operation.
+• Identify subsequent batches as part of the same operation.

-• Include in a Batch Status Request to get the status of a batch operation.
+• Request the status of a batch operation via a Batch Status Request.

 top | section